JeffersonLab/hallc-moller-polarimeter/README.md

 ```
 ==== Known issues as of 6 Aug 2018 =============
 1. Detectors used to see hits, now they don't.
 This should be understood/fixed.
+2. Solenoid field only steps through z-component.
+Needs to read map.
-2. Collimators prior to quad are not in the geometry.
+3. Collimators prior to quad are not in the geometry.